chasmack/hummaps/README.md

 #### Subsection search

-A recent addition to Hollins was the inclusion of subsection information.
+A recent addition to the Hollins Index was the inclusion of subsection information.
 Originally maps were indexed into sections adjacent to the area being mapped.
 For example, if a map covered the sw/4 of section 1 it would also show up in searches of sections 2, 11 and 12.